Home / Training / Infant Observation

 • Enhance clinical practice

 The group and the seminar leader will help you to identify a suitable family who are expecting a baby.
 Participants then visit the infant in their family setting from birth.
 People observe until the baby’s second birthday.
-However, if the student is a PPA trainee, they are only required to undertake a one-year observation, although they may choose to extend this until the baby’s second birthday.

 In the seminars, each participant presents their observations in turn for confidential group discussion.
 The discussion is a chance to clarify, amplify and explore ideas about what might be happening at all sorts of levels.
 It can be especially fascinating to discover more about non-verbal and pre-verbal communication, and early states of mind and to see the difference between the various infants’ personalities and experiences.

 Observations last one hour a week throughout the year allowing for everyone’s holiday commitments, and after each visit, students write up detailed notes of what has been observed.
-The estimated time commitment for attending the observation, the seminar and writing up notes is half a day a week.
+The minimum time commitment for attending the observation, the seminar and writing up notes is half a day a week.

 • 10 seminars per term, 3 terms a year.
 There is a maximum number of 5 participants in each group.